duyilemi/netflix-clone/README.md

 It's unlikely that you'll incur any cost more than a few cents (or maybe dollars) unless you have a significant user base, but you should always set-up budgets and budget alerts to make sure you don't blow the bank.

 To install the extension, click the Install In Console button.

+### Built with

+* ReactJs - A JavaScript library for building user interfaces
+* Redux - A predictable state container for JavaScript apps
+* TMDB - The Movie database API
+* Firebase - an app development platform
+* Google Authetication
+* Stripe

 ### Prerequisites